World’s biggest iceberg heads for disaster

 Manhattan Island, New York, to scale South Georgia Island Iceberg A68a 100 Km Manhattan Island, New York, to scale South Georgia Island Iceberg A68a 100 Km Manhattan Island, New York, to scale South G

-Do you remember your first birthday party?
+Welcome back.
+Have you thought about subscribing?
+It's free. seths.blog/subscribe Do you remember your first birthday party?
 That’s pretty unlikely, even if you have pictures to remind you.
-So what’s all the hoopla for?
-Why the cake and the pony and the rest?
-It’s pretty clear that
+So what’s

 The arc of the moral universe is long.
 And winding.
 Sometimes it zigzags.
 Sometimes it goes in a circle.
 Sometimes it misses its exit and has to make a U-turn.
 Sometimes it gets confused listening to

-A review of Where Is My Flying Car? by J. Storrs Hall November 6, 2020 · 12 min read Suppose you were to reach into the mirror universe, where everything is inverted, and pull out a book tha
+A review of Where Is My Flying Car? by J. Storrs Hall by Jason Crawford · November 6, 2020 · 13 min read Suppose you were to reach into the mirror universe, where everything is inv

 Pre-election Trump rally in Miami, along ‘Calle Ocho’ and through the historical heart of Cuban Miami.
 Whether it be paella or revolution, nothing that is Spanish is ever simple. -Henri Verneuil, ‘Un